Easy Star Garland DIY

 Hi everyone, Christmastime is here and over at our house crafting is in full bloom.
 This week I got a chance to work on some tin can home decor projects that I can’t wait to share with you.
-Today I’ll be sharing how I made my cute little star garland for my Christmas tree.
+Today I’ll be sharing this star garland DIY that I made for my Christmas tree.
 I actually worked on this star garland a few weeks ago and finally got around to posting it on the blog.

 Okay so the recipe for this dough includes only three ingredients and is sssso fun to work with!
 It’s almost like fluffy slime but doughy. 😀 It’s so easy to make and you probably already have these ingredients in your kitchen.
 AWESOME!
 RIGHT!